 Black Russian Wolfhound Terrier Breed Maintenance

-The Black Russian Wolfhound Terrier is likely not hypoallergenic; the Irish Wolfhound parent breed tends to shed a good bit, and it is likely the offspring could inherit this trait.
-Regularly brushing the Irish Wolfhound’s coat, and a plucking every six months are necessary to remove excess dead hair.
-The Black Russian Terrier has a hard, wiry, close-lying wavy coat which may be up to four inches long in some spots and he has eyebrows and a beard.
+The Black Russian Wolfhound Terrier will have a fifty percent chance of being hypoallergenic, though the Irish Wolfhound parent breed tends to shed a good bit, and it is likely the offspring could inherit this trait.
+Regularly brushing the Irish Wolfhound parent's coat, and a plucking every six months are necessary to remove excess dead hair.
+The Black Russian Terrier parent usually has a hard, wiry, close-lying wavy coat which may be up to four inches long in some spots and he has eyebrows and a beard.
 It is suggested that he has a regular trim two to three times a year.
 This parent breed needs to be brushed at least once a week.
 The Black Russian Terrier is not prone to shedding.
-One can reasonably expect the Black Russian Wolfhound Terrier to be a mix of the two with a thick coat that will require weekly care in order to remove loose fur and to prevent matting.
+One can reasonably expect the Black Russian Wolfhound Terrier to be a mix of the two parents, with a thick coat that will require weekly care in order to remove loose fur and to prevent matting.
 You may prefer to have a groomer trim the coat.
-You should brush your Black Russian Wolfhound Terrier’s teeth at least three times a week; however, if you want to prevent gum disease, brush the dog’s teeth daily.
-Trim your dog’s nails every other week.
-The rule of thumb is if you can hear your dog’s nails clicking on the floor, it is time to cut them.
+You should brush your Black Russian Wolfhound Terrier’s teeth at least three times a week; however, if you want to prevent gum disease and the potential for extra dental care and expense, brush their teeth daily.
+Trim your hybrid’s nails every other week.
+This will prevent cracking or splitting of the nails and also enables your dog to be at ease during the process.